npav5057/K-Means-Clustering/README.md

 # Image-segmentation using K-Means Algorithm
-Implementation of K-Means Algorithm for Image-segmentation and Compression.
+Implementation of K-Means Algorithm for Image-segmentation and Compression as well as Class-Classifier for Linierly and non-linierly separable 2D Data.

 ## Dependencies
 ##### Python3